vasilescur/Computer/README.md

 # Computer

-Custom ISA computer written in Verilog
+My hardware implementation of a fully-functioning computer with a custom-designed ISA, written in Verilog.